RafalGontarski/MyShop-backendV2/README.md

 ### Acknowledgments

-A heartfelt thank you to everyone who contributed to the creation of the "Gone Fishing" project.
+A heartfelt thank you to everyone who contributed to the creation of the "Będzie Łowione" project.
 Being inspired by Thomann's store was key in shaping our website.

----

 Thank you for visiting and using our shop!
 We wish you successful fishing adventures and hope that "Gone Fishing" will become your favorite online destination for fishing gear!